About the Author of the Blogsite, Not the Author of the Bible:

 Job 41:1-34 Book of Job [in Smaller Chunks]

-Can you draw out [the] Leviathan with a hook?
-Or you let down a cord [& hook] his tongue?
-Can you put a hook into his nose?
+[Can] you draw out [the] Leviathan with [a] hook?
+Or [catch] his tongue with a cord, which you let down?
+[Can] you put a hook into his nose?
 Or bore through his jaw with a thorn?
-Will he make many [requests] from you?
+Will he make many [requests of] you?
 Will he speak soft, [pleasant] words to you?
 Will he make a covenant [contract] with you?

 Will you take him [like] a servant forever?
 Will you play with him, [like] with a bird?
 Or will you [tie him up] for your maidens?
 Shall [your friends] make a banquet of him?
 Shall they [divide his meat from] him among the merchants?

-Can you fill his skin with barbed [hooks?]
-Or his head with [fishing] spears?
-Lay your hand upon him & remember [how he battles against you] & do it no more.
+[Can] you fill his skin with barbed [iron] [harpoons?]
+Or [fill] his head with [fishing] spears?
+Lay your hand upon him & remember [how he battles against you] & do [it] no more.
 [Look,] the hope of [catching Leviathan] is [worthless.]

-[Wouldn't someone] be [thrown] down at the [very] sight of [Leviathan?]
-[No one] is fierce [enough to] dare [wake] him up.
+[Wouldn't] [someone] be [downcast] at the [very] sight of [Leviathan?]
+[No one] is so fierce [to] dare [wake] him up.
 Who then is able to stand before Me?
 Who has [preceded] Me, that I should repay him?
 [Whatever] is under the whole heaven is Mine.

 I won't conceal [Leviathan's] parts, nor his power, nor his [beautiful proportions.]
-Who can [find the front of his hide, he wears like a] garment?
+Who can [find] [Leviathan's] face, [among the scales, like someone looks to find] his garment?
 Or who can come to him with [a] double bridle?
-Who can open [his mouth, like the] doors of his face?
+Who can open [his mouth, like] the doors of his face?
 His teeth are [terrifying all around.]

-His scales are his pride, shut up [close] together [like with a seal that closes.]
-One is so [close] to another, that no air can come between them.
-They are joined one to another & they stick together, [so] they can't be [separated.]
+His scales are his pride, shut up [close] together [like] with a seal zcc[that] [closes.]
+One is so [close] to another, [so] that no air can come between them.
+They are joined one to another & they stick together, [so] that they can't be [separated.]

-[During Leviathan's sneezing,] a light shines [out.]
-And his eyes are like the [sunrise] of the morning.
+[During Leviathan's sneezing,] a light [shines] [out.]
+And his eyes [rise up] like the [sunrise] of the morning.
 [What looks like] burning lamps go out of [Leviathan's] mouth & sparks of fire leap out.
-Smoke goes out of his nostrils, [like out of a boiling] pot or caldron.
-His breath [starts] the coals [on fire] & a flame goes out of his mouth.
+Smoke [goes] out of his nostrils, [like steam goes] out of a [boiling] pot or caldron.
+His breath [starts] the coals [on fire] & a flame [goes] out of his mouth.

-His neck remains his strength & sorrow is turned into joy before him.
+His neck [remains] [Leviathan's] strength & sorrow is turned into joy before him.
 The [scales] of his [skin] are joined together.
 They, themselves are firm & can't be moved.
 His heart is [hard like a rock.]
 [Yes] as hard [like] a piece of the [lower] millstone [for grinding grain.]

-Sharp [scales that are hard like rocks] are under [Leviathan, but he is unharmed.]
-He spreads [the] sharp, pointed [scales] upon the [deep muddy waters.]
+Sharp [rocks] are under [Leviathan, but he is unharmed.]
+He [spreads] [the] sharp, pointed [scales] upon the [deep, muddy waters.]
 He makes the deep [waters to bubble, like a boiling] pot.
 He makes the sea [ooze] like a pot of ointment, [leaving] a path to shine after him.

 [Someone] would think the deep [waters' waves had white hair.]
-[There is nothing similar] to him upon all the earth, who is made without fear.
+There is [nothing similar] [to] [Leviathan] upon all the earth, who is made without fear.
 [Leviathan sees] all the high things & he is the king over all the children of pride.